 6. Screens on both windows and doors should be patched or replaced.
 Keeping your screens in good repair helps prevent many pests like mosquitoes from entering your home.
 Another screen that should be kept in good repair are attic screens.
 Should these rot out or become damaged they can be used as a point of entry for stinging pest as well as a point of entry for wildlife.

 Pest proofing is a vital part of any pest management program.
 We should not rely on applying pesticides alone.
 Keeping doors closed when not in use.
 Sealing up the bottom and sides, keeping screens in good repair all help keep your environment pest free.
-Magic Pest Management offers many of these services to help the cause.
+Magic Exterminating offers many of these services - contact us today for a free onsite estimate.